Postgraduate Certificate in the Art and Science of Health Care

 This paper advances the New Zealand registered health professionals’ knowledge, utilising evidence-based practice, to provide expert levels of management of care, to health consumers with common long-term conditions across settings.

-This paper enables New Zealand registered health professionals to develop an enhanced knowledge of acute, subacute and chronic pain, including pain assessment and the different therapeutic pain management interventions within the New Zealand context.
+This paper enables New Zealand registered health professionals to develop an enhanced knowledge of acute, subacute, and chronic pain, including pain assessment and the different therapeutic pain management interventions within the New Zealand context.

-HS821 Research Paradigms for Nursing Science
+821 – Research Paradigms for Nursing Science (Online)

-This paper provides New Zealand registered health professionals with the knowledge and skills required for scholarly research at a postgraduate level, covering a range of paradigms, approaches, and techniques, with particular emphasis on the New Zealand cultural and sociopolitical context.
+The aim of this course is to provide students with the knowledge and skills required for scholarly research at a postgraduate level, covering a range of paradigms, approaches and techniques, with particular emphasis on the New Zealand cultural and socio- political context.
+This is a pre requisite to entry into the Masters of Nursing Science.

 Graduates of this programmes will already be a New Zealand registered health professional.